NetClose - Auto-Reconciliation Saved Search Setup

 The Search Account Field Internal ID field is only used if you are using the Segregate by Account setting on your account grouping.
 You'll use this field to tell the reconciliation generation script which field to apply an account filter to in order to break the total amount in your saved search into the amounts corresponding to the accounts defined by each line of your saved search.

-You will need to provide the internal ID of this field so the script knows which field to filter on.
-The internal ID of the field can be found by clicking on the field help for the field you're interested in filtering.
-If you don't see the internal ID when you do this, hover over the house icon in the upper left corner of your NetSuite instance, go to "Set Preferences" and on the right hand side under the "Defaults" field group, check the box next to "Show Internal IDs".
+You will need to provide the Internal ID of this field so the script knows which field to filter on.
+The Internal ID of the field can be found by clicking on the field help for the field you're interested in filtering.
+If you don't see the Internal ID when you do this, hover over the house icon in the upper left corner of your NetSuite instance, go to "Set Preferences" and on the right hand side under the "Defaults" field group, check the box next to "Show Internal IDs".
 Remember, you can use joins here if you need to.

-For all of these internal ID fields, the key is making sure that your date, account, or subsidiary fields can be pulled onto each line of your saved search.
+For all of these Internal ID fields, the key is making sure that your date, account, or subsidiary fields can be pulled onto each line of your saved search.
 This may not be possible with all records, but the script will be able to do the work of filtering all of the data so that you don't have to.
 You just need to identify the fields on the primary or related records you're searching for.

-The Validate Search Result Button
+Validate Search Result

 If one of your fields is incorrect, you'll instead see an error like the following: